r-hopper/W205-Final-Project/transform_flight_data/README.md

 ## Step 3

-Run years_to_decades.sql.
-This will compile the files into two decades (1997-2006, 2007-2016).
+Run all_years.sql.
+This will compile all of the years into one table.

 ## Step 4

-Run pre_post_911.sql, which separates the years into pre- and post-9/11 instead.
+Run one_to_five_years.sql, which will separate the full ten years into five-year blocks.